biniamHaddish/paper_rss/README.md

-Readably is a simple and intuitive RSS reading app for Android platform
+Paper is a simple and intuitive RSS reading app for Android platform